Man Down (TV series): Plot

-Man Down centers on Dan Davies, a man in his forties who lives with his parents and is suffering a midlife crisis.
-He frequents Bob's Cafe, where he meets up with Jo and Brian, his friends from school.
+Man Down centres on Dan Davies, a man in his forties who lives with his parents and is suffering a midlife crisis.
+He frequents Bob's Cafe, where he meets up with Jo and Brian, who are his friends from school despite both being six years younger than him.
 He hates his job as a secondary school drama teacher.
 His long-term girlfriend Naomi breaks up with him at the beginning of series 1 and during the rest of the first series, he makes several failed attempts to win her back.
-From the Christmas specials through to the end of series 3, he pursues young, highly attractive deputy headmistress Emma.
+From the Christmas specials through to the end of series 3, he pursues young, highly attractive deputy headmistress, Emma.
 During series 4, they have a son together, although Dan and Emma are not a couple.